Reconsider travel to Turkey due to terrorism and arbitrary detentions. Some areas have increased risk. Read the entire Travel Advisory.

 Terrorist groups continue plotting possible attacks in Turkey.
-Terrorist organizations explicitly target Western tourists and expatriates.
+Terrorist organizations explicitly target Western tourists and expatriates for kidnapping and assassination.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

 Read the Safety and Security section on the country information page.

 Southeast Turkey and the Syrian Border – Level 4: Do Not Travel